DanicMa/TheBeerCounter/README.md

 # TheBeerCounter app
-## Showcase app for Android development allowing users to keep track of their bar tab.
+## Showcase app for Android development allowing users to keep track of their bar tab
 This is an Android app in which the users can count the bar consumption and avoid arguments about who should pay what at the end of the night.
 The app is also used as a showcase for Android development principles.

 ## Features